Felix Olschewski is a composer, multi-instrumentalist, singer and songwriter based in Emsland, Germany.

 In the twenty-five years he spent as a non-fulltime-musician, Felix Olschewski worked as a radio host, had jobs in the video game industry and a career as an author.
 He roasted cocoa beans and learned to bake the perfect pizza crust in South Africa, played music with an Alaskan teacher in New Zealand and posed for an international figure drawing class.
 All of this was interesting.
 None of it was right.

 “I get miserable when I’m not around music.
 Seriously: Not making music is bad for my health.
 I learned that the hard way.”
 And so many years later, life steered him back to the bog he grew up in, the place he now calls home with his wife and cat.
 There he decided to return to making music fulltime and has never been happier.

 Felix has returned to where he started.
 He is home.
 Back with the greatest love of his life that goes back to his earliest childhood memories: music.

-Felix self-published his first solo album Blood and Souls in 2013.
-It is an album full of brutally intimate, intensely emotional music.
+Felix published his self-produced debut solo album Blood and Souls in 2013.
+It is a Death Metal album of brutally intimate, intensely emotional music.

-2015 saw the release of the successor Love and Passion, an album in the acoustic singer/songwriter genre.
+2015 saw the release of the successor Demo Love and Passion, an album in the acoustic singer-songwriter genre.
 Felix continues to play these songs live in small venues in order to hone his skills as a performer.